-2019 Wraparound Benefits Maximum Reimbursement Deductible Up to \$2,000 Covered Prescription Drugs co- payment/coinsurance 50% of the Marketplace plan's prescription drug co- payment/coinsurance (up to \$200 per prescription) Physician Office Visit co-payment Up to \$50 per visit Inpatient Hospital Admission co- payment/coinsurance Up to \$300 per admission Imaging (X-rays, CT/PET scans, MRI) co-payment or coinsurance Up to \$100 per service Hearing Aid One hearing aid per year; up to \$1,500

-This is the maximum amount that the Wraparound Plan will reimburse each participant for each benefit category.
-Reimbursement is limited to cost-sharing after the participant's Marketplace plan has adjudicated any claim(s).
-Actual reimbursement may vary according to the participant's Marketplace plan's terms, but will in no event exceed the participant's actual out-of-pocket expenses under the applicable Marketplace plan.
+Benefit Maximum Reimbursement Deductible up to \$1,800 Covered prescription drugs (50% of the Market- place plan's prescription drug co-payment/ coinsurance up to \$200 per prescription) Physician office visit co-payment up to \$50 per visit Reimbursements are limited to \$1,800 per family, per calendar year in accordance with federal limits.
+Inpatient hospital admission co-payment/ coinsurance up to \$300 per admission Imaging (X-rays, CT/PET Scans, MRI) co- payment or coinsurance up to \$100 per service All benefit category costs in the aggregate are subject to the overall total Maximum Amount under this Plan.
+Such costs can be used in various combinations but shall not, in the aggregate, exceed the Maximum Amount.
+Reimbursement is limited to cost sharing after the Participant's Marketplace plan has adjudicated any claim(s).
+Actual reimbursement may vary according to the Participant's Marketplace plan's terms, but will in no event exceed the Participant's actual out-of-pocket expenses under the applicable Marketplace plan.
+The SERS Wraparound HRA eligible expenses noted above only non-covered services are not eligible for reimbursement. apply to covered services under your Marketplace plan.
+Claims for

-The Wraparound Plan will reimburse each participant on a first dollar basis up to this limit

-The 2019 SERS Marketplace Wraparound Plan benefits noted above only apply to covered services under your Marketplace plan.
-Claims for non-covered services are not eligible for reimbursement, except for hearing aids.